The following page includes photos and tips on joining motifs:

 pull loose.

-The following page shows you how to weave ends with a yarn needle:
+The following video shows you how to weave ends with a yarn needle:

 Even with the best weaving technique some yarn tails will unravel at times.